Trip info

 The Makalu region is one of the most culturally diverse areas.
 The Makalu Base Camp trek allows a close-up look at the western face of Makalu.
 The Base Camp allows scenic views of Makalu Mountain (8463m), Mount Everest (8850m), Lhotse Mountain (8516m), Baruntse Mountain (7220m), and other peaks and mountains.
 The journey takes you through the deep Arun Valley, located at 435m above sea level, to the base of Makalu Mountain.
 The route is quite remote, with little permanent settlement.

-Customize Your Trek:
+Customize Your Makalu Base Camp Trek:

 - This is a general itinerary, which can always individually be “tailormade”.
-The trek package can be redesigned or redeveloped as per your taste, For more information please contact us.
+The Makalu Base Camp trek package can be redesigned or redeveloped as per your taste, For more information please contact us.

-19-day Makalu Base Camp Trek Itinerary
+19-Days Makalu Base Camp Trek Itinerary

-We recommend that you schedule your arrival in Kathmandu in the morning or during the day.
+We recommend that you schedule your arrival in Kathmandu in the morning or afternoon.
 This will give you enough time to relax and recover from jet lag before starting your adventure.
-Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel.
-After checking in hotel, visit to Thamel, the main tourist hub.
-Spend the night in Kathmandu.
+Upon arrival at Kathmandu International Airport, our representative will meet you at the airport and transfer you to your hotel where you will be served welcome drinks.
+After you have freshened up, your trek guide will brief you about your trip in the lobby of your hotel in the evening.

-Accommodation: Hotel (Hotel Vajra)
+Accommodation: Hotel Moonlight

 In the morning, you visit two UNESCO World Heritage Sites, Boudhanath and Pashupatinath, as part of a guided sightseeing tour.
 The tour lasts approximately 3 to 4 hours.
 In the afternoon, you will be briefed about your upcoming adventure.
 If you have any doubts, check your equipment and visit the Swayambhunath Monkey Temple near your hotel.
 Spend the night in Kathmandu.

-Accommodation: Hotel Vajra
+Accommodation: Hotel Moonlight

 Meals: Breakfast